jcodebrain/GCD_RUN_ANALYSIS_R/README.md

 ## run_analysis.R file

->The goal of this script : Getting,Cleaning the data set,Creating a tidy data set and >Uploading it.
-This program consists of the five parts(procesures).
+> The goal of this script : Getting,Cleaning the data set,
+> Creating a tidy data set and Uploading it.
+> This program consists of the five parts(procesures).

 1. Loading dependencies(packages).
 2. Imports data files related to the project.